6. Consumers’ 9 New Rights Under Consumer Directed Care (CDC)

 If you feel that you are not receiving value, you have the right to negotiate better value or just transfer your Government Funded Home Care Package to an Approved Provider like Daughterly Care Community Services who offers quality Caregivers and Live in Carers.

-And all this disclosed financial information means you can ask your Case Manager … “How can I get better value?
+This disclosed financial information means you can ask your Case Manager … “How can I get better value?
 How can I get more hours of care to maximise my Mum’s / Dad’s chance of staying at home for life?”

 Consumers with high care needs, i.e. receiving Level 3 and Level 4 Home Care Packages who don’t want to go into a nursing home have the greatest need to reduce fees to a fair level and at the same time increase the quality of their in home Caregivers or Live in Carers as this will improve your chances of staying at home for life.